-Above mentioned are the some of the common signs of low milk supply.
+The above mentioned are some of the common signs of low milk supply.
 If you notice them, you surely need to learn that how to increase milk supply quickly.

 How to Produce More Breast Milk

-There are several ways that help you increase breast milk supply quickly and effectively.
-Your breastfeeding techniques and schedules themselves the major part.
+There are several ways that help you increase your breast milk supply quickly and effectively.
+Your breastfeeding techniques and schedules themselves are the major part.
 Here are some important remedies you should consider following.

 Breastfeeding Your Baby Immediately After Birth

 Yes, you should breastfeed your baby immediately after birth.
 The first milk or colostrum has many benefits for your newborn and these benefits are long-term.
 It builds the baby’s immunity and increases white blood cells that help the baby have a shield against common ailments.